tyoung3/sw/README.md

 ```

 A process is defined by its process name, its component identifier,
-and component arguments surrounded by parens.
+and component arguments; all surrounded by parens.
 The component identifier and arguments may be omitted.

 A component identifier consists of its import path identifier,